Escape Game Over – Maniac

 The logic behind the puzzles was fair, in most cases and once we had stumbled out way through the first half of the game, the puzzle became a lot clearer and more enjoyable.

-Puzzles were sort of in theme, loosly.. and a clear attempt had been made to tie the puzzles into the general theme of “seriel killer”
+Puzzles were sort of in theme, loosely.. and a clear attempt had been made to tie the puzzles into the general theme of “serial killer”

 Signposting was hit an miss, some puzzles worked really good with the signposting present, and some just needed a little tweak and clarification.

-A couple of puzzles were a bit dodgy, the aformentioned reset wasted us a lot of time, as we had actually solved the puzzle correctly, yet we would NEVER have gotten the correct answer due to the pieces being incorrectly placed.
+A couple of puzzles were a bit dodgy, the aforementioned reset wasted us a lot of time, as we had actually solved the puzzle correctly, yet we would NEVER have gotten the correct answer due to the pieces being incorrectly placed.
 This just shows that final double check of the room should always be undertaken!
-(Kudos to our gamehost though as he handled it very well)
+(Kudos to our game host though as he handled it very well)